Singularities of secant varieties from a Hodge theoretic perspective: Du Bois complex of secant varieties

 \subsection{Secant varieties with pre-\texorpdfstring{$p$}{TEXT}-Du Bois singularities.}

-In this section, we give sufficient conditions for the secant variety $\Sigma = \Sigma(X,L)$ to have pre-$p$-Du Bois singularities.
+We first give sufficient conditions for the secant variety $\Sigma = \Sigma(X,L)$ to have pre-$p$-Du Bois singularities.
 Recall that this is a condition on the complex $\underline{\Omega}^p_{\Sigma}$.
 The first result that we are after is a local vanishing statement: